REFRAME - THESIS PROJECT AT CIID

 So I decided to prototype a camera-like object one that doesn’t capture images, but instead collects contextual, location-based information.

+With the concept fresh in mind, I started to take the form more seriously, making sure the camera metaphor was evident in the device's look, feel, and functionality.
 With my friend Juan’s help, we created this shell.
 For packaging, I opted to use an old smartphone with its display and sensors to achieve a more reliable output.

 Followed up by fabricating a shell along with a custom PCB featuring a rotary encoder to interface with the smartphone wirelessly, serving as a physical dial to control the filters.